langflow-ai/langflow/docs/docs/Get-Started/get-started-installation.md

 python -m pip install langflow -U
 ```

-To install a specific verison of the Langflow package, add the required version to the command.
+To install a specific version of the Langflow package, add the required version to the command.

 ```bash
 python -m pip install langflow==1.1